Home

-How To: Get the Pixel's Google Assistant Working on Other Android Devices
+How to Get the Pixel's Google Assistant Working on Other Android Devices

 A few months ago, LlabTooFeR leaked a full system dump from Google's then-unreleased Pixel and Pixel XL smartphones.
 That may not seem like a big deal at first glance, but the system dump contained all of the preinstalled apps and services from Google's new flagships—including the much-anticipated Google Assistant.